noah-green/shopkeeper/README.md

 # Shopkeeper
 A Discord bot that uses Google Sheets to help you automate shopping in your online TTRPG.
 ## How it Works
 When you register your guild with Shopkeeper, you will receive a link to a Google Sheet.
 This is your Marketplace.
 In your marketplace you add items with names, prices, quanitities and descriptions.
 These are the items your players will see and 'purchase' in Discord using the Shopkeeper bot.
 Your items are divided into Shops, which represent different places your players can procure items.
 These shops can be opened and closed to control access to shopping.
+On your Marketplace spreadsheet you will also see a Ledger, which records all purchases your players make.
 ## Commands
 ### Registration
 * **!register <email>**: Registers your guild with Shopkeeper and shares your Marketplace sheet with you.